openharmony/docs/en/application-dev/reference/apis/js-apis-arkui-UIContext.md

 ### pushNamedRoute

-pushNamedRoute(options: NamedRouterOptions, mode: RouterMode, callback: AsyncCallback&lt;void&gt;): void
+pushNamedRoute(options: router.NamedRouterOptions, mode: router.RouterMode, callback: AsyncCallback&lt;void&gt;): void

 Navigates to a page using the named route.
-This API uses an asynchronous callback to return the result.
+This API uses a promise to return the result.

 **System capability**: SystemCapability.ArkUI.ArkUI.Full